Interview with Graham Bottley of Arion Games, Advanced Fighting Fantasy 2E and Maelstrom Domesday

 Graham Bottley is the creative behind Arion Games, publishers of Advanced Fighting Fantasy, Maelstrom and other games.
 Graham has written Advanced Fighting Fantasy 2nd Edition and Maelstrom Domesday among others.

-We have the Graham's gaming background, origins of Arion Games, publishing Maelstrom, AFF: Dark Dungeons board game, favourite Fighting Fantasy Book plus other bits.
+We have the Graham's gaming background, origins of Arion Games, on Advanced Fighting Fantasy, publishing Maelstrom, AFF: Dark Dungeons board game, favourite Fighting Fantasy Book plus other bits.

 What's your gaming background?